Kings, Ambassadors, Priests, and Temples of God

 The Bible clearly documents the following major individual and collective responsibilities that ancient Israel was given by the Creator God and the future responsibilities that they will be given by Jesus Christ after his return:

-After Christ's return to rule the earth, the descendants of Israel will be brought to the land of their inheritance, where they will be formed into a world power in order to fulfill their national destiny in the following manner:
+After Christ returns to rule the earth, the descendants of Israel will be brought to the land of their inheritance, where they will be formed into a world power in order to fulfill their national destiny in the following manner:

 During this future age, the nation of Israel will again assume its responsibility as an example to the world of God's way of life.
 The city of Jerusalem will again become the focal point for the worship of God, and Jesus Christ will administer his and his Father's government and religion to the nations of the world while offering the opportunity of salvation.